Do you have ‘super immunity’ after booster, omicron? - NewsBreak

 What is ‘hybrid immunity’?

-“There is this concept of what’s been called hybrid immunity,” Dr. Jean Kutner, chief medical officer at UCHealth University of Colorado Hospital said.
+“There is this concept of what’s been called hybrid immunity,” said Dr. Jean Kutner, chief medical officer at UCHealth University of Colorado Hospital.

 According to Kutner, hybrid immunity is the combination of immunity from vaccination and immunity from infection.
 Each provides a slightly different benefit.

 “That said, it’s not a ticket to ride.
-It’s quite variable individual to individual, the extent to which we each have an immune response,” she said.2 shot, taken to hospital in Aurora
+It’s quite variable individual to individual, the extent to which we each have an immune response,” she said.

 “We just don’t know.
 We don’t know how much boosted immunity that would be giving somebody,” she said.